 With more than 500 professionals expected to be in attendance, it will cover a vast range of content spanning right across the entire mining life cycle with technology, development and sustainability at its core.
 It will explore areas of development and the challenges ahead, as mining begins to look beyond the now and plan for the future.

 The conference will, for the first time, allow start-up companies to showcase their latest innovations, game-changing equipment and new solutions via the Future of MinTech.
-It's a one-day forum dedicated to an audience of METS (mining, equipment, technology and services) businesses, mining companies and industry innovators, with content discussions on the key drivers, trends and strategies to working with and aiding the success of start-ups in mining.
+In partnership with Unearthed, the one-day forum is dedicated to an audience of METS (mining, equipment, technology and services) businesses, mining companies and industry innovators, with content discussions on the key drivers, trends and strategies to working with and aiding the success of start-ups in mining.

 Key questions the Future of Mining Australia conference will seek to answer include: